 Between 1964 and 1973, more than 2.7 million American troops served in Vietnam.
 Yet despite this hefty commitment, Washington was eager to portray the war as a multinational effort aimed at countering communist aggression.
 To that end, the White House invited (and pressured) a number its allies in the region to lend a hand in South Vietnam.
 More than 400,000 troops from six other countries answered the call.
 Here they are:

-Australia – More than 61,000 Australian soldiers also served in the war between 1962 and 1972, although troop levels were capped at 8,000 men.
+Australia – In total, more than 61,000 Australian soldiers also served in the war between 1962 and 1972, although that commitment never exceeded 8,000 troops at one time.
 In addition to sending infantry, airborne, special forces, medical and armoured units, Australia’s task force also included squadrons of helicopters, transport planes and even Canberra bombers.
-The Royal Australian Navy contributed a destroyer as well.
-More than 500 Australian personnel were killed during 10 years of operations and 3,000 were wounded.
+The Royal Australian Navy contributed a destroyer to the effort as well.
+More than 500 Australian personnel were killed during 10 years of operations — 3,000 were wounded.

 New Zealand — Between 1964 and 1972, more than 3,800 New Zealanders served as part of the Allied war effort.
 In addition to providing artillery batteries, combat engineers and medical personnel, Wellington sent elements of the country’s elite Special Air Service.
 Pilots also served as part of the larger Australian contingent.
 In all, 37 troops were killed during the eight-year mission and 187 were wounded.
 The war proved highly unpopular at home and eventually led to the downfall of the National Party government of Jack Marshall.

-Thailand – As a U.S. ally, in 1965 Bangkok deployed a small army contingent to South Vietnam, known as the Queen’s Cobra Battalion.
+Thailand – In 1965 Bangkok committed a small army contingent to South Vietnam, known as the Queen’s Cobra Battalion.
 It also pledged its national police force’s air assets to monitor several segments of the Ho Chi Minh trail that passed through neighbouring Laos.

 Taiwan – One of the earliest foreign contributors to the Saigon government was the the ardently anti-communist Republic of China.
 In fact, Taiwan provided transport aircraft and secretly offered several hundred of its special forces soldiers to the cause beginning in 1961.
 Over the next 11 years, three aircraft were lost to enemy ground fire and a number of Taiwanese commandos were captured while on missions in North Vietnam.
 In all, 25 Taiwanese died in action in Vietnam.

 Canada – Although not officially a military contributor to the American war effort, Canadian industry supplied the U.S. with more than $2.5 billion worth of war materiel during the 1960s and early 1970s.
-Canadian factories manufactured everything from uniforms to napalm and even Agent Orange.
-While mainstream public opinion in Canada was largely against the U.S. led war in Vietnam, more than 30,000 citizens crossed the border into the U.S. to volunteer to fight in the conflict.
+Factories north of the 49th Parallel manufactured everything from uniforms to Agent Orange.
+While mainstream public opinion in Canada was largely against the U.S.-led war in Vietnam, more than 30,000 citizens volunteered to fight in the conflict.
 At least 100 Canadians died in American uniform during the war and one even won the Medal Of Honor in 1970 for heroism under fire.
 Following the 1972 Paris Peace Accord, 240 Canadian soldiers were deployed to Vietnam with a multinational UN peacekeeping force to monitor the agreement.
-Other contributors to the contingent included Hungary, Poland, Indonesia, and Iran.
+Other contributors to that contingent included Hungary, Poland of the Warsaw Pact as well as Indonesia, and Iran.

 As America’s role in the war widened, the communist world was keen to see Hanoi prevail.
 While support to North Vietnam largely came in the form of weapons and material, a number of countries sent advisors and even a handful of combatants.
 Here’s a run down: